 Do I have a choice of what items I can take each week?

-We will select the vegetables you receive in your share each week.
+We select the vegetables you receive in your share each week.
 We strive for variety.
 Many weeks your share will include an choices for members to make.
 For instance: choose 1 pint snap peas or 1 pint cherry tomatoes.
 Occasionally, we offer some items, which we have in abundance, as "free choice" and households can choose how much they need for the week.
-If there is ever an item you do not care for, simply leave it for another family or for donation to The Monocacy Farm Projectin Bethlehem.
+If there is ever an item you do not care for, or simply leave an item another family or for donation to our partners in the emergency food system.

 What happens if I cannot pick up my CSA share?

 We want you to eat the produce we grow for you!
-We therefore try our best to be as accommodating as we are able, to help work with your needs & busy schedules.
+We try our best to be as accommodating as we are able, to help work with your needs & busy schedules.
 With prior notice you are welcome to switch your pick-up day from Tuesday to Friday or from Friday to Tuesday.
 You are also welcome to send a friend, neighbor, or family member to pick-up your share (this is a great way to share abundance with the ones you love).
 With prior notice we are likely able to pack up your share for pickup the next day as well.
-If your share is not picked up, and no prior arrangements have been made, we will donate it to The Monocacy Farm Projectin Bethlehem.
+If your share is not picked up, and no prior arrangements have been made, we will donate it to our partners in the emergency food system.

 Do I have to do my Pick-Your-Own on a Tuesday or Thursday during CSA pick-up hours?